safetyscore/simulation/README.md

   // distribution of illness days after incubation
   illness: new NormalDistribution({mean: 10.5, min: 7}),

+  // font to use on labels in generated images
+  imageFont: "HelveticaNeue-Light, Arial",

   // distribution of the days of natural immunity
   immunity: new NormalDistribution({mean: 238, min: 0}),

   // likelihood of someone getting infected during a single contact
   infectionRisk: 0.01,

-  // likelihood of someone installing SafetyScore for visiting a foreign gate-kept cluster
+  // likelihood of someone installing SafetyScore for visiting a foreign safeguarded cluster
   installForeign: 0,

+  // likelihood of someone installing SafetyScore if one of their own clusters becomes safeguarded
+  installOwn: 1,

   // whether the app is installed for the whole household during initial installations
   installHousehold: false,